Earth Day celebrated every dayShare

-When it comes to being green, Michigan International Speedway leads the way.
-The track is annually recognized for its ongoing environmental sustainability efforts throughout the year.
+When it comes to being green, Michigan International Speedway leads the way across all sports organizations.
+The track continues to be recognized for its ongoing environmental sustainability efforts throughout the year.

 MIS is the first facility in all of motorsports and one of the first sporting venues in the country to join the EPA’s Green Power Partnership and offset its energy use from green power.
 The green power is generated by a partnership with the local utility, Consumers Energy.
 The track uses nearly five million kilowatt-hours (kWh) of green power annually, enough green power to meet 100 percent of the organization's electricity use.

 The speedway entered three buildings into the Michigan Battle of the Buildings competition this year that will run until December 31.
 The competition will judge the energy efficiency of the Administration Building, the Infield Suite Building and the Event Operations Building to other Michigan companies.
 The buildings that demonstrate the greatest percentage-based reduction in EUI (energy use intensity) during the competition will be recognized as a winner at the 2017 energy summit.

 The speedway has worked since 2008 with partner Schupan on a recycling program for its race weekends, collecting hundreds of thousands of pounds of aluminum and plastics from cans and bottles, among other things.
 MIS annually recycles cardboard, paper, glass, plastic, aluminum, construction waste, electronic waste, batteries and motor oil after its events.

 Fans have embraced their role in the speedway’s recycling efforts.
 As avid outdoorsmen, fishermen, campers and hikers, the guests at MIS understand the importance of recycling and its impact on the environment.